CipiVlad/multi_step_form/README.md

 - my css skills (using multiple classes in one html element, slectors...)
 - testing with Jest
 - my clean code skills
 - next projects workflow: maybe finish css first and then move on to react + ts.
-Was kinda jumping too much back and forth.
 - asking community for help

 ### Useful resources